Quick answer

 Why MEDDIC Matters

 Deals don't die because reps can't pitch.
 They die because reps can't qualify.
-MEDDIC forces rigor at every stage by ensuring you have real answers — not assumptions — for each element.
+MEDDIC forces rigor at every stage by ensuring you have real answers, not assumptions, for each element.

 Without MEDDIC: Reps chase deals based on "good vibes" from a call, then lose at the finish line to a competitor they didn't know existed or a budget that was never approved.